 However, although the Chinese writing system might not be very obvious, there are several advantages of the Chinese writing system:

 There are languages where the meaning of the phrases can change depending on the word order.
 But with Chinese, the order is always: time-subject-verb-object-particle.
 And we can change the tense of a statement with the time indicator at the start of the phrase.

 The Chinese language doesn’t involve different tenses, and as mentioned, you can simply state the time period of the event at the beginning of each sentence.

 - No verb conjugation

-The verb conjugation is when the form of the verb changes depending on the tense, and in some language, on the subject.
+The verb conjugation is when the form of the verb changes depending on the tense, and in some languages, on the subject.
 In Chinese, the verb is always constant.

 Yes, Chinese is a hard language to learn, and even harder to master.
-However, that’s not saying that it’s impossible.
+However, that’s not to say that it’s impossible.
 Many people have been successfully learning Chinese even before this age of online translators and dictionaries.
 With enough commitment and determination, slowly but surely we can learn the language.

 ♦ If you liked this article, join our newsletter by using the forms on this website so we can stay in touch.